wangzhenj321/Linux-Manual/install-YouCompleteMe.md

 ## Prerequisites

-Ubuntu Linux x64
+**Ubuntu Linux x64**

-These instructions (using install.py) are the quickest way to install YouCompleteMe, however they may not work for everyone.
-If the following instructions don't work for you, check out the full installation guide.
+These instructions (using *install.py*) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+If the following instructions don't work for you, check out the [full installation guide](http://valloric.github.io/YouCompleteMe/#full-installation-guide).

+Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.
+Ubuntu 16.04 and later have a Vim that's recent enough.
+You can see the version of Vim installed by running vim --version.
+If the version is too old, you may need to compile Vim from source (don't worry, it's easy).

 ## Install YouCompleteMe with Vundle